pagerinc/metrics-client/README.md

 ### Internal Ports

 Prometheus server discovery is going to search running server on default server port 3000.
 Thus, metrics-client must start at default port 3000.
-If the server is not already running on port 3000, it can easly be added below code under containers detail.
+If the server is not already running on port 3000, it can easily be added below code under containers detail.

 ```yaml
 env: